Click to show tips

 Can I calculate age for past or future dates?

-Does the calculator consider time of day for age?
+Does the calculator consider time of day?

 What if I enter a birth date that hasn't occurred yet?